bennyhuo/KotlinBlogTranslation/original/“Static constants” in Kotlin.md

 ## Static Constants

 A property in a class object works as well as a static field (and even better), but only in Kotlin.
 As we saw above, for Java it looks different, and this may cause problems if some framework or convention (in Java) requires you to have a real static field.
-<strong>Disclaimer</strong>: in Kotlin M5.3 there’s no way to have a static field in your class.
+**Disclaimer**: in Kotlin M5.3 there’s no way to have a static field in your class.
 It was implemented very recently, so you have it only in the [latest nightly build](http://confluence.jetbrains.com/display/Kotlin/Getting+Started#GettingStarted-UsingtheKotlinnightlybuilds) .
 When you define a public or internal property in your class object, and do not specify custom getter, nor setter, Kotlin automatically stores it directly in the enclosing class, so that in Java you can say

 {% raw %}